mpriessner/CAFI/README.md

-## Citation
+## How to cite this work
-Please cite our work if you find it useful for your research:
+Martin Priessner, David C.A Gaboriau, Arlo Sheridan, Tchern Lenn, Jonathan R. Chubb, Uri Manor, Ramon Vilar, and Romain F. Laine

-To be added here
+Publication To be added soon here.